Rishab-KH/Boston-Bluebikes-Usage-Analysis-and-Seasonal-Demand-Forecasting/README.md

 # Usage

 Please copy this link -> https://github.com/Rishab-KH/Boston-Bluebikes-Usage-Analysis-and-Seasonal-Demand-Forecasting_/blob/main/main.ipynb and copy this url to https://nbviewer.org/ for viewing all the interactive visualizations.
-We can view the interavtive plots at github.io ->  https://rishab-kh.github.io//Boston-Bluebikes-Usage-Analysis-and-Seasonal-Demand-Forecasting_//
+We can view the interactive plots at github.io ->  https://rishab-kh.github.io//Boston-Bluebikes-Usage-Analysis-and-Seasonal-Demand-Forecasting_//